The University of Michigan Ross School of Business: Everything You Need to Know

 Michigan Ross MBA Rankings

-Ross was 15th in the 2022–2023 Bloomberg Businessweek U.S. rankings.
-In the 2023–2024 U.S. News & World Report MBA rankings, Ross was in eighth place (in a tie with Yale SOM) within the United States.
-In the U.S. News specialty rankings, the school was included among the top five in the following areas: accounting, management, marketing, nonprofit, production/operations, and project management.
+Ross was ninth in the 2023–2024 Bloomberg Businessweek U.S. rankings.
+In the 2024 U.S. News & World Report MBA rankings, Ross was in 12th place (in a tie with Columbia Business School and Duke Fuqua) within the United States.
+In the U.S. News specialty rankings, the school was included among the top five in the following areas: management (2nd), marketing (3rd), production/operations (3rd), project management (3rd), and accounting (4th).

 Round 1